 - Kemco's Donald Duck game for the Famicom was released overseas with a different license as Snoopy's Silly Sports Spectacular.

 - Wario Blast is a dolled-up Intercontinuity Crossover.
-The Japanese version, Bomberman GB (not to confuse with Bomberman GB 2, which was released overseas with the "2" taken out), was indeed a Bomberman game, but had nothing to do with Wario.
+The Japanese version, Bomberman GB (not to be confused with Bomberman GB 2, which was released overseas with the "2" taken out), is indeed a Bomberman game, but has nothing to do with Wario.

 - Narrowly avoided in the case of Brütal Legend.
 When Activision was slated to publish it, they were keen to tie it in to the Guitar Hero franchise ("Guitar Hero Adventures" was apparently kicked around as a possible title), but the creative team resisted.
 Activision dropped the game partly over this dispute, leading EA to publish it instead.

 - Ms. Pac-Man was created as a bootleg knockoff of Pac-Man called "Crazy Otto", got acquired by Namco's distributor Midway, and was released with the new name and graphics as an unauthorized sequel.
 Namco themselves have since made Ms. Pac-Man an official canon character, releasing games of their own starring her.

 - The European NES game Trolls in Crazyland is actually a localization of Doki!
 Doki!
 Yuuenchi: Crazyland Daisakusen with protagonist and his girlfriend redesigned as Trolls.